-- Sex Offender Registry Removal: While petitioning to be deregistered as a sex offender can be difficult, Kimberly Diego works hard for clients who are trying to shake off the condemning label of sex offender.
+- Sex Offender Registry Removal: While petitioning to be deregistered as a sex offender can be difficult, Kimberly Diego works hard for clients who are trying to shake off the condemning label of a sex offender.

-Contact Sex Crimes Attorney Kimberly Diego As Soon As Possible
+Contact Sex Crimes, Attorney Kimberly Diego, As Soon As Possible

 When you’ve been accused of something as grave as a sex crime, you need to start working with an experienced defense attorney as soon as possible.
 It is inadvisable to talk to the police, submit to a polygraph exam, or represent yourself without first meeting with a well-qualified Denver criminal lawyer like Kimberly Diego.